techCarpenter/brianjdevries.com/src/about.md

   height="194"
   width="194" />

-Well thanks for stopping by!
-My name is Brian and I'm a Christian resting in Jesus Christ for my salvation.

-I made this site to share things I know and meet other awesome people like you!
+Thanks for stopping by.
+Read on to find out how exciting or boring I really am.

 If you're looking for information about my professional life, check out my [career page](/career/).

----

-Let me tell you a bit about myself.
+## A bit about me

 Growing up, I was able to learn a lot about fixing, building, and making things from my mom, dad, uncles, and grandpas.